Supermarine Spitfire (late Merlin-powered variants): Griffon engine variants

 The early Spitfire variants powered by the Rolls-Royce Griffon were adaptations of Mk Vc (early Mk XII) or Mark VIII (late Mk XII and Mk XIV) airframes.
 The later Griffon-engined Spitfire variants embodied new wings, tail units and undercarriages and were very different from any of the earlier Spitfire marks.
 Griffon-engined variants are described in a separate article.

 Production

 After the destruction of the main Itchen and Woolston works by the Luftwaffe in September 1940, all Supermarine manufactured Spitfires were built in a number of "Shadow Factories"; by the end of the war there were ten main factories and several smaller workshops which built many of the components.
 A more detailed explanation can be found in Supermarine Spitfire.
 The main Castle Bromwich factory was also aided by a smaller number of the shadow factories.

-The breakdown of production figures is taken from Air International 1985, p.
-187. Information as to when the first production aircraft emerged is from the serial number lists provided in Morgan and Shacklady 2000.
-Because the first of the Mk IXs were converted from Mk Vcs the first true production Mk IX is listed by serial Number.
+As the first of the Mk IXs were converted from Mk Vcs the first true production Mk IX is listed by serial Number.